 Demonstrate your expertise

-Gaining trust is one of the major objectives of inbound marketing and the best way to achieve this by demonstrating your expertise.
+Gaining trust is one of the major objectives of inbound marketing and the best way is by demonstrating your expertise.
 You can do this by:

 Guest posting on other websites: Guest posting has been associated with link building but the true benefits from publishing your content on other websites are more than that, provided that you do it correctly.